-- 10.10.1 The Final Agreement will provide that with respect to Federal Crown Land in the Settlement Area, at the request of the Algonquins, Canada and the Algonquins will negotiate towards a protocol or protocols with respect to: - (a) procedures when authorising Archaeological Fieldwork that may affect Algonquin rights under the Final Agreement or will affect a known Algonquin Heritage Site; - (b) Algonquin Human Remains, and associated funerary objects, and Algonquin Burial Sites, including how said human humans or associated funerary objects will be dealt with; - (c) Algonquin access to Algonquin Artifacts in Canada's permanent collection; - (d) Consistent with 2.14.1, Algonquin access to information related to Algonquin Human Remains and associated funerary objects, Algonquin Heritage Sites, and Algonquin Artifacts; and - (e) other matters as the Algonquins and Canada may agree. - 10.10.2 In the event of a dispute between Aboriginal groups regarding the subject matter of the protocol or protocols, the Aboriginal groups will resolve the issue between themselves and will provide Canada with written confirmation prior to further negotiation, finalisation and implementation of the protocol or protocols. - 10.10.3 A protocol referred to in 10.10.1 is not intended to: - (a) form part of the Final Agreement; - (b) be a treaty or land claim agreement; and - (c) recognize or affirm Aboriginal or treaty rights within the meaning of sections 25 and 35 of the Constitution Act, 1982.
+- 10.10.1 The Final Agreement will provide that, with respect to Federal Crown Land in the Settlement Area, at the request of the Algonquins, Canada and the Algonquins will negotiate towards a protocol or protocols with respect to: - (a) procedures when authorising Archaeological Fieldwork that may affect Algonquin rights under the Final Agreement or will affect a known Algonquin heritage site; - (b) Algonquin Human Remains, and associated funerary objects, and Algonquin Burial Sites, including how said human remains or associated funerary objects will be dealt with; - (c) Algonquin access to Algonquin Artifacts in Canada's permanent collection: - (d) subject to 2.14.1, Algonquin access to information related to Algonquin Human Remains and associated funerary objects, Algonquin heritage sites, and Algonquin Artifacts; and - (e) other matters as the Algonquins and Canada may agree. - In the event of a dispute between the Algonquins and another Aboriginal group or groups regarding the subject matter of the protocol or protocols referred to in 10.10.1, the Aboriginal groups will resolve the issue between themselves and will provide Canada with written confirmation prior to further negotiation, finalisation and implementation of the protocol or protocols. - 10.10.3 For greater certainty, a protocol referred to in 10.10.1 is not intended to: - (a) form part of the Final Agreement; - (b) be a treaty or land claim agreement; and - (c) recognize or affirm Aboriginal or treaty rights within the meaning of sections 25 and 35 of the Constitution Act, 1982.